-Our audit was conducted for the purpose of forming an opinion on the basic financial statements.
-The Schedule of Budgeted Revenues and Expenses Compared to Actual, the Bond and Loan Coverage Computation and the Customer Statistics are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the basic financial statements.
+The Schedule of Budgeted Revenues and Expenses Compared to Actual, the Bond and Loan Coverage Computation, the Schedule of Bonded Debt and Interest, and the Customer Statistics are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The Schedule of Budgeted Revenues and Expenses Compared to Actual and the Bond and Loan Coverage Computation have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Budgeted Revenues and Expenses Compared to Actual and the Bond and Loan Coverage Computation are fairly stated in all material respects in relation to the basic financial statements as a whole.
+The Schedule of Budgeted Revenues and Expenses Compared to Actual, the Bond and Loan Coverage Computation, and the Schedule of Bonded Debt and Interest have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Budgeted Revenues and Expenses Compared to Actual, the Bond and Loan Coverage Computation, and the Schedule of Bonded Debt and Interest are fairly stated, in all material, respects in relation to the basic financial statements as a whole.
 The Customer Statistics has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.